Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Edit-AzureRmRecoveryServicesAsrRecoveryPlan.md

 ## PARAMETERS

 ### -AddProtectedItems
-Protected items to be added or removed.
+List of ASR replication protected items to be added to the recovery plan group in the recovery plan object.

 ```yaml
 Type: ASRReplicationProtectedItem[]